4 Practical Ways to Pass Our Faith to the Next Generation

 Deuteronomy 6:5-7

-1) Love and follow God yourself, and
+1. Love and follow God yourself.

-2) teach your kids to do the same.
+2. Teach your kids to do the same.

 Not surprisingly, the National Study of Youth and Religion supports this.
 Their research found that by far the most important factor for determining whether children will retain their faith as adults is if a parent models genuine faith in Jesus.